 October 2006.
 Our Flexitouch System generated \$43.7 million, or 92%, of our revenues in 2014.
 Our ACTitouch System addresses chronic venous insufficiency and provides precise, sustained and wearable compression that a patient may apply, remove and reapply at home.
-This system was developed to provide maximum convenience for patients by providing them with the freedom to remain active while simultaneously receiving the benefits of both sustained and intermittent pneumati compression, which we refer to as dual-compression therapy.
-In a clinical study, our ACTitouch System was shown to have comparable efficacy in healing venous leg ulcers and achieved higher patient quality of life scores as compared to multilayered bandages.
+This system was developed to provide maximum convenience for patients by providing them with the freedom to remain active while simultaneously receiving the benefits of both sustained and intermittent pneumatic compression, which we refer to as dual-compression therapy.
+In a clinical study, our ACTitouch System was shown to have comparable efficacy in healing venous legulares and achieved higher patient quality of life scores as compared to multilayered bandages.
 Our ACTitouch System received 510(k) clearance from the FDA in June 2013 and generated \$2.4 million, or 5%, of our revenues in 2014.

 To support the growth of our business, we invest heavily in our commercial infrastructure, consisting of our direct sales force, reimbursement capabilities and clinical expertise.
 We are a national, accredited provider of home medical equipment services approved for coverage by private payers, Medicare, the Veterans Administration and certain Medicaid programs in the United States.
 We market our products using a direct-to-patient and -provider model.
 Our direct sales force is focused on increasing clinician awareness of our solutions, and has grown from three people in March 2005 to over 70 people as of September 30, 2015.
 We utilize over 300 licensed, independent healthcare practitioners as at-home trainers who educate patients on the proper use of our solutions.
 Our experienced reimbursement operations group of over 50 people focuses on verifying case-by-case benefits, obtaining prior authorization, billing and collecting payments from payers and providing custome support services.
 Our payer relationships group of over 20 people is responsible for developing relationships with payer decision-makers to educate them on our product efficacy, develop overall payer coverage policies and reimbursement criteria, manage Medicare patient claims and contracts with payers and serve as an advocacy liaison between patients, clinicians and payers throughout the appeals process.
 Our clinical team, consisting of a scientific advisory board, in-house therapists and nurses and a medical director, serves as a resource to clinicians and patients and guides our development of clinical evidence in support of our products We believe these investments are critical to driving patient adoption of our technologies, and together with our commercial infrastructure, represent a significant competitive advantage.
-Health insurance coverage for our Flexitouch System and our ACTitouch System is in place with private payers, Medicare, the United States.
-Over 44,000 patients were treated with our Flexitouch System since 2002, and over 9,000 Fle
+Health insurance coverage for our Flexitouch System and our ACTitouch Systems is in place with private payers, Medicare, the Veterans Administration and certain Medicaid programs.
+Based on our estimates, we have contracts as an in